Rashminda121/weather-app/README.md

 ---

 Thank you for using the Weather Dashboard!
-For questions, issues, or contributions, please feel free to open an issue or submit a pull request.

 Stay safe and enjoy accurate weather updates! ☀️🌧️🌙